NERC-CEH/puppet-nexus/README.markdown

 ## Usage

 Create a new nexus instance from an artifact hosted in the default nexus instance.
-See [params](manifest/params.pp)

     include nexus::server